mcmire/dotfiles/README.md

 * `<` and `>` no longer lose drop the selection when indenting a selected block of text
 * `Q` lets you reformat paragraphs

+### macOS customizations

+* Use `~/Screenshots` to save screenshots instead of the desktop
+* Disable auto-capitalization,
+  smart characters,
+  auto-correct,
+  spell check,
+  and grammar check
+* Disable press-and-hold for keys
+* Speed up keyboard repeat rate
+* Use Caps Lock for Escape (for Vim)
+* Make the Function key functional
+* Disable most trackpad gestures
+* Enable filename extensions by default in Finder
+* Use plain text mode for TextEdit

+### App customizations

+* Allow tmux to access the clipboard by default
+* Configure Moom so you can fully maximize any window with Cmd-F

+### Automations

+* Back up Obsidian to GitHub automatically
+* Back up files to `rsync.net` automatically

 ## How do I use these dotfiles?